151st Rifle Division: Battles along the Terek

 By the beginning of September the 9th Army had added the 417th Rifle Division and 62nd Naval Rifle Brigade and was continuing to defend the Terek from south of Prokhladny eastward to south of Mozdok to just northwest of Grozny.
 It was tasked with preventing the German LII Army Corps and 13th Panzer Division from crossing the river and advancing on Ordzhonikidze.
 LII Corps began its attack at 0200 hours on September 2, attempting to thrust across the Terek against the positions of 11th Guards Corps.
-In two days of see-saw fighting the German force, backed by tanks of the 23rd Panzer Division, managed to secure a bridgehead nearly 3km deep.
+In two days of see-saw fighting the German force, backed by tanks of the 23rd Panzer Division, managed to secure a bridgehead nearly 3 km deep.
 On September 6 a mixed battlegroup from the two panzer divisions with about 40 tanks drove a deep wedge between the 9th and 8th Guards Rifle Brigades, but as it approached the northern foothills of the Terek Mountains it encountered intense artillery, Katyusha, and antitank fire as well as heavy counterattacks by Soviet forces, bringing them to a temporary halt.

 1st Panzer Army's commander, Gen. E. von Kleist, received orders from Hitler to continue his preparations for further offensive action.
 He formed Battlegroup Liebenstein, based on 3rd Panzer, with motorized infantry and roughly 70 tanks, and concentrated it in the bridgehead held by 370th Infantry Division at Kizliar.
 Before this could begin the commander of the Northern Group, Lt.
 Gen. I. I. Maslennikov, ordered a counterattack on September 10 by 10th Guards Rifle Corps to restore 9th Army's line along the Terek.
 This forced most of Liebenstein's battlegroup back across the river but did not prevent the 370th Infantry and Battlegroup Crisolli, with nearly 100 tanks, from driving south the next day.
-By the end of September 14 this force had reached the Alkhan-Churt River 30km south of Mozdok and completely shattered the 11th Guards Corps.
+By the end of September 14 this force had reached the Alkhan-Churt River 30 km south of Mozdok and completely shattered the 11th Guards Corps.
 It was not brought to a halt until the 151st was committed in a blocking role.
-The division was recently been transferred to 37th Army of the same Front.
+The division had recently been transferred to 37th Army of the same Front.

 Later in September Maslennikov began planning a new effort to push Kleist's forces back over the Terek.
 In so doing he lost sight of Kleist's own offensive preparations, focusing on the Mozdok sector and neglecting the Nalchik axis.
 On September 25 the III Panzer Corps captured several small bridgeheads over the upper Terek near Maiskii, with only the weakened 151st available to defend the sector.
 This was a failure on the parts of both Maslennikov and 37th Army's commander, Maj.
 Gen. P. M. Kozlov.
 Both men were also confused through the early part of October by several preliminary moves by Kleist, and overall Transcaucasus Front was overly optimistic about the situation it faced.
 On October 19 Colonel Kolesnikov left the division, and was replaced by Col. Andronik Sarkisovich Sarkisyan.